esamattis/piler/README.md

 This is really cool!
 You don't want to edit CSS at all without this after you try it!

-Because *node-pile* handles the script-tag rendering it is possible to add some development tools when in development mode.
+Because *Piler* handles the script-tag rendering it can add some development tools when in development mode.

-Using Express you can automatically add Live CSS editing in development mode:
+Using Express you can add Live CSS editing in development mode:

 ```javascript
 app.configure("development", function() {